ayoubkhadar/transitTracker/README.md

-# transitTracker
+# Transit Tracker
-Find out the distance between two places using the Google Maps API
+Using the Google Maps API and your API key, you can grab the transit time, time and traffic, and directions to a certain destination.
+Feel free to Fork and improve this repo!